slsu0424/slsu0424.github.io/_archive/_posts_backlog/topics.md

 - Generative AI for missing healthcare data
 - Patient education as a use case for generative AI
 - Creativity vs. Consistency in AI models (for drug discovery, rare disease)
+- Decision criteria for using generative AI or not - what healthcare use cases are not good for generative AI?
+- Chain-of-Thought prompting - why is it important in healthcare?

 ---